-- For programming via the ISO AMP CARD, set DIP switch 1 on SW1 in the position DOWN. - When the ISO AMP CARD is built inside the unit, CON E has been removed.
+- For programming via the ISO AMP CARD, set DIP switch 1 on SW1 in the position Left. - When the ISO AMP CARD is built inside the unit, CON E has been covered or removed.
 Use CON H instead.
 The pinning of CON H is equal to the pinning of CON E. - For further operating instructions, see previous paragraph.